leandrosardi/blackops/README.md

 3. Run an operation.

-The code below will download and execute a `.ops` script that sets the hostname of your computer.
+The code below will download and execute a very simple `.op` script that sets the hostname of your computer.

 ```
 cd ~/code1/blackops/cli